Query Windows Service Configuration

 configuration name: This is a unique name that identifies this specific connection.

 geodatabase: The <geodatabase> section contains connection information to the server that hosts the geodatabase.
-We recommend using direct connections to the database.
-Include the server name and instance.
+Inlude the server name and instance.
 If you're using a SQLServer, enter the database name.
 Also include the user name and password to login as well as the version, dataset and network.

-- You can set up additional connections to different database servers.
-Just copy the XML from Step 4 and modify it for another server.
+You can set up additional connections to different database servers.
+Just copy the XML from step 2 and modify it for another server.

-- Next, identify the connection to enable.
-Look for the following
+Next, identify the connection to enable.
+Add the following XML:

 Set the name attribute to match the configuration name to enable.